Fanchengyan/data-downloader/docs/source/user_guide/parse_urls.rst

 .. tip::

-   this function is only useful when the file only contains URLs (one column).
+   This function is only useful when the file only contains URLs (one column).
    If the file contains multiple columns, you are suggested to use ``pandas`` to read the file.